 type: number dimension:

-To navigate to the LookML for an object, select the name of the object in the object browser.
-When you select an object, the IDE takes you to the file in which the object is defined and positions your cursor on the first line of the object’s declaration.
+You can also navigate to an object by selecting the name of the object in the object browser panel.
+When you select an object, the IDE displays the file in which the object is defined and positions your cursor on the first line of the object’s declaration.

 In this example, selecting the